rsmacapinlac/macapinlac.com/pages/03.blog/2020-week-52-review-what-is-this/blog.md

 # Closing off 2020

 It has been quite a year.
 Let's see if I can recap it quickly.
 At the end of 2019, I moved jobs to join a new project at work.
 Corona happened, lock down was officially declared on my birthday.
 The general theme of 2020 for me was work and learning.
 There was a lot of learning with the new role (technology learning, learning how to manage different people and project delivery).

+It was also the year that I lost hold of my fitness.
+2019 was probably my most fit year because I was riding my road bike into work.